fraserbrookhouse/bookmark_manager/README.md

 >As a User, I should be able to add the sites address and title to bookmark manager.

+>As a user, so I can remove my bookmark from Bookmark Manager, I want to be able to delete a bookmark

 ## Domain Model

 ![Bookmark Manager Domain Model](Assets/domain_model_1.png)